marksunner/dgx-spark/README.md

 - **[PR #136](https://github.com/Avarok-Cybersecurity/atlas/pull/136)** — Step 3.7 Flash NVFP4 support (work in progress)
 - **[Our Atlas fork](https://github.com/marksunner/atlas)** — Development branch

-This is where most of our current energy is focused.
+This is where much of our current energy is focused.
 Atlas's Rust + CUDA approach is compelling for DGX Spark — native Blackwell support, no Python overhead, and a design philosophy that aligns with how we think about inference.

 ### vLLM